Updated December 16, 2020

 1. Don’t force yourself to celebrate

-During the holidays, the pace of life slows down.
-Businesses are closed and most people have time off work and school.
+Let’s start with a “don’t” since you’re already doing a lot lately.
+For some of us, during the pandemic and through the holidays, the pace of life slows.
+Businesses are closed and many people have time off of work and school.
 You don’t necessarily have to use the holidays to celebrate if that doesn’t feel right to you.

 3. Surround yourself with your people

-4. Make way for new traditions
+4. Create space for new traditions

 5. Make your mental health a priority